reflectoring/reflectoring.github.io/_posts/2019-07-28-gradle-pollution-free-dependencies.md

 dependencies and our dependencies' dependencies needed to work!

 Luckily, those days are over.
 Today, build tools like Maven and Gradle take care of resolving our dependencies.
+They do this following the rules of [scopes and configurations](/maven-scopes-gradle-configurations/) that we put into the build script.

 This has a downside, however.
-Years ago, when we downloaded each of the direct and transitive dependencies manually, we could decide for each of those dependencies if we really needed it for our project to compile and run. **Today, we let Gradle or Maven make these decisions, which often results in too many dependencies being available at compile time.**
+Years ago, when we downloaded each of the direct and transitive dependencies manually, we could decide for each of those dependencies if we really needed it for our project to compile and run. **Today, we pay less attention to specifying the correct scopes or configurations, which often results in too many dependencies being available at compile time.**

 ## What's Dependency Pollution?